 These results are unique in the fields of network science and phase transitions, since finite perturbations within a limited area in spatial systems are typically contained and cannot damage the entire system.
 The specific feature in k-core percolation that makes this behavior possible, is that a node needs to maintain a minimum degree at all times to survive, but at the same time its neighbors need to also obey the same condition, i.e., even if a node remains unharmed it fails if the degree of its neighbors becomes lower than the threshold.
 The long-range links facilitate this interaction between a node and its neighbors and by tuning the length of these shortcuts we can modify the behavior of the transition.
-This behavior is reminiscent of results in interdependent networks \cite{buldyrev2010catastrophic} where the existence of two types of interactions, i.e. connectivity and dependency links, leads to a phase diagram where both first-order and second-order transitions are present, and localized microscopic attacks can also bring down the entire system ~\cite{li2012cascading,danziger2016effect,berezin2015localized,vaknin2017spreading}.
+This behavior is reminiscent of results in interdependent networks \cite{buldyrev2010catastrophic} where the existence of two types of interactions, i.e. connectivity and dependency links, leads to a phase diagram where both first-order and second-order transitions are present, and localized attacks of microscopic size can also bring down the entire system ~\cite{li2012cascading,danziger2016effect,berezin2015localized,vaknin2017spreading}.
 The main mechanism in interdependent systems is a cascade of removals alternating between the two layers, facilitated by the dependency links.
 In the case of spatial k-core percolation, however, there exists only one type of connectivity links so an analogy between the two systems is not straightforward.
-At a conceptual level, however, in k-core percolation the survival of a node also {\it depends} on the survival of its neighbors, which may suggest that a node's dependence on other nodes, either implicit or explicit, is a key feature that can lead to novel percolation properties.
-For example, previous research has shown that the two models have the same critical exponents near the critical point in random non-spatial networks~\cite{lee2016hybrid,gao2023does,gross2020interconnections}.
+At a conceptual level, however, in k-core percolation the survival of a node also depends on the survival of its neighbors, which may suggest that a node's dependence on other nodes, either implicit or explicit, is a key feature that can lead to novel percolation properties.
+For example, previous research has shown that the two models have the same critical exponents near the critical point in random non-spatial networks~\cite{lee2016hybrid,gao2024possible,gross2020interconnections}.
 These observations lead us to conjecture that nodes interdependence, broadly defined, could be the underlying common characteristic of a novel universality class, which has not been observed until now.
+Such a universality class would include common critical exponents across different systems, which can describe percolation a) in interdependent networks, b) in spatial k-core systems, c) in theory and experiments on interdependent superconducting networks \cite{bonamassa2023interdependent}, and d) possibly in other -- currently unknown -- systems.
+Similar to classical percolation where a universality class depends only on the system symmetries and dimensionality, we pose the question of whether there is a class of network systems whose percolation properties and critical exponents may depend on features such as interdependence or two types of interactions, which may be universal but not yet determined.
 The existence of such a universality class remains currently unknown and further work is needed to clarify its possible existence and its properties.
-On the other hand, our insight about the microscopic processes and their origin during the mixed order and first order abrupt transitions in both k-core and interdependent networks could shed light on the mechanisms of many systems where such transitions occur.
+On the other hand, our insight about the microscopic processes and their origin during the mixed-order and first-order abrupt transitions in both k-core and interdependent networks could shed light on the mechanisms of many systems where such transitions occur.